Yamaha File System

 This is your entry point to selecting many of the different files.
 Use the [A] button to access song files; the [D] button, Style files; the [E] button, Multi Pads; and the [J] button, registration files.
 All the voice buttons, [F], [G], [H], and [I] will access voice files.
 The RIGHT3 voice is only available on the Tyros models and the the position of Styles and MultiPads may be different on your keyboard, but all these choices should be somewhere on your MAIN screen.

 The numbered buttons below the MAIN screen will be used for selecting "pages" when looking at file directories, for selecting file options, and for entering characters when naming a file.
 The [TAB] buttons will be used to move between the various storage locations (PRESET, CARD/FLOOPY, USB, HD).
-You will soon become very adept at selecting files or choosing options by using the buttons surrounding the various Yamaha screens.
+You will soon become very adept at selecting files or choosing options by using the buttons surrounding your keyboard's MAIN screen.

 OK, let's take a look at our example song files, the ones with the ".mid" file extension.
 From the MAIN screen press the [A] button to open up the SONG display screen.
+Again, take note that the word "SONG" appears on the first line of the screen telling you that this is the SONG Display screen.
 You will initially be looking at the PRESET area where the SampleSongs folder from Yamaha is stored.
 Use the [TAB] buttons to tab over to your USB1 drive.
 The screen shot here is showing my USB drive.
 I had removed everything from my drive except the sample files so my USB drive is showing only one folder, ExFiles.
-Notice the folder icon that is displayed by the folder name.
+I know this is a folder because there is a folder icon displayed by the folder name.
 That is how you recognize folders rather than files.
 That folder is located next to the [A] button, so press the [A] button to select and open the folder.

 If you open the RGT folder, you can return to its parent folder by pressing the UP button, which would be the upper button below the screen.
 Back to our set of sample midi files you may note that the file titles are truncated.
 You only see as much of the title as will fit on half the screen.
 This may encourage you to use short titles or abbreviations in your filenames.
 While the PC can display a very long filename, your Yamaha is limited in how many characters you will be able to see in the filename.